String of Pearls (Indian Ocean)

 The term as a geopolitical concept was first used in an internal US Department of Defense report, "Energy Futures in Asia" in 2005.
 The term is also widely used in India's geopolitical and foreign policy narratives to highlight India's concerns over massive Chinese Belt and Road Initiative projects across southern Asia.
-According to the EUISS, the formation of Quadrilateral Security Dialogue (consisting of United States, India, Australia and Japan) is a direct result of China's assertive foreign and security policy in the Indo-Pacific region.
+According to the EUISS, the formation of Quadrilateral Security Dialogue (consisting of Australia, India, Japan, and the United States) is a direct result of China's assertive foreign and security policy in the Indo-Pacific region.

 The emergence of the String of Pearls is indicative of China's growing geopolitical influence through concerted efforts to increase access to ports and airfields, expand and modernise military forces, and foster stronger diplomatic relationships with trading partners.
 The Chinese government insists that China's burgeoning naval strategy is entirely peaceful and is only for the protection of regional trade interests.
 Chinese Communist Party general secretaries Hu Jintao and Xi Jinping have both asserted that China will never seek hegemony in foreign relations.
 A 2013 analysis by The Economist also found the Chinese moves to be commercial in nature.
 Although it has been claimed that China's actions are creating a security dilemma between China and India in the Indian Ocean, that has been questioned by some analysts, who point to China's fundamental strategic vulnerabilities.